 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, United Overseas Australia Ltd reported total carbon emissions of approximately 5,098,000 kg CO2e.
 This figure includes about 5,000 kg CO2e from Scope 1 emissions and approximately 5,093,000 kg CO2e from Scope 2 emissions.
-The company has shown a slight decrease in total emissions compared to 2022, when emissions were about 5,118,000 kg CO2e, all of which were attributed to Scope 2.
-In 2021, the total emissions were approximately 4,568,000 kg CO2e, again solely from Scope 2.
-Despite these figures, United Overseas Australia Ltd has not set specific reduction targets or climate pledges, nor do they participate in initiatives such as the Science Based Targets initiative (SBTi).
-The absence of Scope 3 emissions data indicates a potential area for future reporting and improvement.
-The company’s headquarters is located in Malaysia (MY), and it operates within a context where climate commitments are increasingly scrutinised.
+The company’s emissions for 2022 were slightly higher at about 5,118,000 kg CO2e, all of which were attributed to Scope 2, while in 2021, total emissions were around 4,568,000 kg CO2e, again solely from Scope 2.
+Despite these figures, United Overseas Australia Ltd has not set specific reduction targets or initiatives as part of their climate commitments.
+There are no disclosed Scope 3 emissions, and the company has not participated in initiatives such as the Science Based Targets initiative (SBTi) or made any climate pledges.
+The emissions data is not cascaded from any parent organization, indicating that the figures are solely representative of United Overseas Australia Ltd's own operations.
+The company continues to monitor its carbon footprint as part of its commitment to sustainability, although specific reduction strategies have yet to be established.

 Access structured emissions data, company-specific emission factors, and source documents